SemenovRustam/rest-calculator/README.md

-# simple rest-calculator with swagger for test task Neoflex company.
+# simple rest-calculator with Swagger for test task Neoflex company.